 The InterAmerican Heart Program was created in September 1992 under the auspice of the World Heart Federation with the support of the American Heart Association, the Heart & Stroke Foundation of Canada, the Interamerican Society of Cardiology, and other heart foundations / societies throughout the American continents.

-On April 17, 1994, in Mexico City, 21 participants representing 12 countries in the Americas signed a Statement of Intent to become members of the organization they named “InterAmerican Heart Foundation (IAHF) whose mission was to reduce disability and death from cardiovascular diseases and stroke in the Americas.”
-Since then, 36 heart foundations have ratified their membership.
-These organizations are committed to working together toward a unified mission.
+On April 17, 1994, in Mexico City, 21 participants representing 12 countries in the Americas signed a Statement of Intent to become members of the organization they named “InterAmerican Heart Foundation (IAHF)”, whose mission was to reduce heart diseases and stroke, and related non-communicable diseases, in Latin America and the Caribbean and promote health through research, advocacy, public awareness and education.

 In July of 1995, the InterAmerican Heart Foundation was legally formed as a US 501(c)(3) tax-exempt non-profit organization promoting health and well-being in Latin America and the Caribbean (LAC) by working to reduce heart disease and stroke, cancer, diabetes, and chronic respiratory diseases –the non-communicable diseases or NCDs– which are the leading cause of premature death and disability in the world today.

 What we do

 More people are using tobacco, diets have more fat, and physical work is being replaced by labor-saving devices.
 This has contributed to sedentary lifestyles and weight gain.
 The combination of bad lifestyle habits and urbanization, over time, leads to high cholesterol, diabetes, high blood pressure, and the premature development of atherosclerosis.

 The result can be heart attack, heart failure, stroke, peripheral vascular disease, and other vascular problems.
 Medical treatment requires huge expenditures for medical and hospital care, depleting economic resources at all levels of the countries of the Americas.

 What are the challenges?

 – Promote healthy living and reduce NCDs in Latin America and the Caribbean through research, advocacy, public awareness and education.

 – Increase awareness in countries of the urgency of dealing with this pandemic which consumes a large part of health budgets and undermines sustainable development, becoming an issue of social equity.